void-linux/void-docs/src/config/wayland.md

 Qt5 based applications require the installation of the `qt5-wayland` package and setting the environment variable `QT_QPA_PLATFORM=wayland-egl` to enable their Wayland backend.
 Some KDE specific applications might also require the installation of the `kwayland` package.
-Gtk+ applications should do it automatically, but setting `GDK_BACKEND=wayland` can force the Wayland backend (however, this can break applications such as Chromium).
+GTK+ applications should do it automatically, but setting `GDK_BACKEND=wayland` can force the Wayland backend (however, this can break applications such as Chromium).